clerk/use-stripe-subscription/README.md

 # use-stripe-subscription

 `use-stripe-subscription` makes it easy to add Stripe Billing to a React application.
-It uses Stripe's SDK to create a standardized React SDK with familiar-feeling hooks and components.
+It extends Stripe's SDK with a standardized React SDK for familiar-feeling hooks and components.

 Learn more about this package from our blog: [Refactoring Stripe's API for Frontend Access](https://clerk.dev/blog/refactoring-stripes-api-for-frontend-access)